james/london-decom-membership/README.md

 They will have the tag `member`, and additionally will have the tag `mailchimp-marketing` if they opted in for marketing.

+### POSTMARK_API_TOKEN

+This app currently uses postmark to send emails.
+Set your API token using this env variable.

 ### Running locally